 Gomez Hernandez, now a pediatric dentistry resident at the UI, completed her Doctor of Dental Surgery (DDS) last spring and was a part of Brogden’s lab for the past four years in the Dental Student Research Program.

 The program provides opportunities for students to learn about cutting-edge research in the oral sciences, so that they are able to draw on those research skills in a clinical setting.
-Most Iowa dental graduates end up practicing in Iowa, and this research focus ensures that our graduates have the skills to learn about and evaluate new treatments and procedures so that they can always provide the best, cutting-edge care available throughout their careers.
+Most Iowa dental graduates end up practicing in Iowa, and this research focus ensures that graduates have the skills to learn about and evaluate new treatments and procedures so that they can always provide the best, cutting-edge care throughout their careers.

 For Gomez Hernandez, Brogden’s lab has made a great difference.
 She plans to stay involved in cancer research as she goes on to practice pediatric dentistry.